DAMM-Cap/damm-world-backend/lagoon-indexer/README.md

 ## 🔁 Live Reload (Development)

-This API uses Uvicorn’s `--reload` feature to automatically reload when Python files change.
+The indexer uses `watchmedo` to automatically restart when Python files change.

 ---